Jargon Buster & Game Terms! [Empires and Puzzles]

 LB – Limit Broken.
 Usually seen before the name of a Hero, like this: LB Quenell.
 See here for details on Limit Breaking a Hero.

-Nerf – When developers reduce the stats, or skills, of a Hero.
+Nerf – When developers reduce the stats or skills of a Hero.
 Also known as ‘Nerfing’.

 Mana – Mana is a substance required to make magical things occur.
-This is what Heroes use to fuel their Special skills.
+This is what Heroes use to fuel their Special Skills.

 Mats – A shorthand expression for Ascension Materials (which are required to level up a Hero).

 Meta or Game Meta – This refers to the balance and current makeup of in-game dynamics.
-For example, when you have lots of popular and dominant Ailment Casters, one might say, “To beat the Meta you need at least one Cleanser on your team”.
+For example, when you have lots of popular and dominant Ailment Casters, one might say, “To beat the Meta, you need at least one Cleanser on your team”.

 Mono Team – When you play a team containing only 1 color (5 Heroes of the same element).
 Learn more about Color Stacking here.